nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/05_uploading_files.md

 According to the  [ISA Metadata Model](https://www.nfdi4plants.de/nfdi4plants.knowledgebase/docs/ArcCommanderManual/arc_isa.html), each `study` is connected to an `Ivestigation` and can contain several `assays`.
 Generally the raw data should be uploaded into  `assay` folder.
 Therefore, we need to first create the  `study`  folder and its relevant `assays`.

-1. In the `studies` folder, click on the `ADD` bottom to create a study.
+1. In the `studies` folder, click on the `ADD` botton to create a study.
 Then, follow the same procedure in the `assays` folder.
    </br>
     <p float="center">
         <img src="./img/add_study.png" width="600" height="300"  style="border: 2px solid  gray;" />